evanharmon/eph-headspace/helm.md

 ## Summary

-Notes on using `helm` on kubernetes
+Notes on using `helm` on kubernetes.

+## NOTE

+Explore k8s operators instead

 ## Resources